Buku-Larrnggay Mulka Centre: Artists

 Women artists who have worked at the centre include five sisters: Nancy Gaymala Yunupingu, Gulumbu Yunupingu, Barrupu Yunupingu, Nyapanyapa Yunupingu, and Eunice Djerrkngu Yunupingu; as well as Dhuwarrwarr Marika; Malaluba Gumana; Naminapu Maymuru-White; Nonggirrnga Marawili; Dhambit Mununggurr, and Mulkuṉ Wirrpanda.
 Their work was included in a December 2021 – April 2022 exhibition at the NGV, called Bark Ladies: Eleven Artists from Yirrkala.

 Other notable artists at the centre, past and present, include Banduk Marika, Gunybi Ganambarr, Djambawa Marawili, and Yanggarriny Wunungmurra.

+As of 2025, the artists working at the centre include Dhukumul and Gaypalani Wanambi, daughters of Wukuṉ Waṉambi; Wurrandan Marawili; Naminapu Maymuru-White (known as "Nami", and grandmother of Ngalakan Billy Waṉambi, lead singer of the band King Stingray); Dhalmula #2 Burarrwaŋa; Munuy’ŋu Marika (who oversees the print studio, and is married to King Stingray yidaki player, Dimathaya Burarrwaŋa); Djunmili Yunupingu; and Gutiŋarra Yunupiŋu.

 Exhibitions

 Maḏayin: Eight Decades of Aboriginal Australian Bark Painting from Yirrkala is an exhibition mounted by the centre in collaboration with the Kluge-Ruhe Aboriginal Art Collection of the University of Virginia in 2024.
-Inspired by Djambawa Marawili and seven years in the making, it is the first major exhibition of bark painting to tour the United States.
-It is curated entirely by Yolŋu artists and knowledge holders from Buku-Larrŋgay Mulka, and is being exhibited around the country from 4 February 2024 to 5 January 2025.
+Inspired by Djambawa Marawili and seven years in the making, it was the first major exhibition of bark painting to tour the United States.
+It was curated entirely by Yolŋu artists and knowledge holders from Buku-Larrŋgay Mulka, and was exhibited around the country from 4 February 2024 to 5 January 2025.
 Maḏayin is a Yolŋu term meaning "sacred" and "hidden".
+This was a comprehensive intercultural project, accompanied by a bilingual 350-page catalogue which included essays by and interviews with the major artists.

+The Buku-Larrŋgay Mulka Centre has a long history of collaboration with the Art Gallery of New South Wales, which presented its Yirrkala drawings exhibition in 2013 and Noŋgirrŋa Marawili: from my heart and mind in 2018.
+A new exhibition featuring artists from the centre, curated by Cara Pinchbeck and titled Yolŋu Power: The Art of Yirrkala was mounted in a new gallery in the Naala Badu building at the AGNSW, from 21 June to 6 October 2025.
+The exhibition included two multimedia installations from The Mulka Project.